 - Generate hreflang from a single

-- When adding a new locale, audit existing pages to ensure they emit hreflang for the new locale.
+- When adding a new locale, re-crawl existing pages to confirm they now emit hreflang for the new locale.

 Related